stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 ### Images

-Vulkan creates the images for the colour attachments for us when the swapchain is instantiated.
+Vulkan creates the images for the colour attachments when the swapchain is instantiated:

-We first create a new domain object for a Vulkan image:

 ```java
 public class Image implements NativeObject {